-On behalf of the British Society of Gastroenterology (BSG) a UK-wide IBD COVID-19 working group has been established and has defined patient risk into highest, moderate and lowest for COVID-19-related poor outcome (see Table 1 and below for justification of groupings).
-Patients classified as at highest risk, correspond to Group 5 in the UK Government's instruction to undergo 'shielding', the most stringent form of isolation.
+On behalf of the BSG, a UK-wide IBD COVID-19 Working Group has been established and has defined patient risk as highest, moderate and lowest for COVID-19 related poor outcome (see table 1 and below for justification of groupings).
+Patients classified as at highest risk, correspond to group 5 in the UK government's instruction to undergo 'shielding', the most stringent form of isolation.
 The moderate group are recommended to be even stricter at following the government's instructions regarding social distancing.
-Note that all patients should still attend for infusions of biologics irrespective of risk stratification.
+Note that all patients should still attend for infusions of biologics, irrespective of risk stratification.

 The UK Department of Health has requested patient contact details from local secondary care IBD services for those that meet the highest risk.
-A pragmatic approach to identify individuals within the highest-risk group has been adopted:
+A pragmatic approach to identify individuals within the highest risk group has been adopted: